The Basics of Art and Design #

 Value - How dark or light is each region

 These are your fundamental building blocks of art, and you should get to know them.
-Rather than try to poorly teach these to you, I’m going to recommend you check out this Art Fundamentals playlist from Swatches on YouTube.
+Rather than try to reinvent the wheel and teach these to you myself, I’m going to recommend you check out this Art Fundamentals playlist from Swatches on YouTube.

 Hue, Saturation #